Tixit/Gem.js/README.md

 Changelog
 ========

+* 2.0.3 - Adding the style being applied as a paremeter to the $setup functions (so that the style can be analyized, for example to apply a style to a node that isn't an actual child, but is a conceptual child)
 * 2.0.2
     * Fixing TextField to work around IE bug
     * Minor improvement to flexibility of Option arguments